-These include bronchiectasis, aspergillomas and sequelae of TB, lung cysts, spontaneous pneumothorax and surgery for multi drug resistant TB.
-Fortis surgeons have a large experience in treating these conditions with open or minimal access surgery (VATS or Robotic)
+Thoracic surgeons in Delhi have extensive experience in treating these conditions with open or minimal access surgery (VATS or Robotic)

-Bronchiectasis is a condition in which damage to the airways causes them to widen and become flabby and scarred.
+Bronchiectasis: is a condition in which damage to the airways causes them to widen and become flabby and scarred.
 The airways are tubes that carry air in and out of the lungs.

-When mucus can’t be cleared, it builds up and creates an environment in which bacteria can grow.
-This leads to repeated, serious lung infections.
+When mucus can’t clear, it builds up and creates an environment in which bacteria can grow.
+It leads to repeated, serious lung infections.
 Each infection causes more damage to the airways.

 Symptoms include a daily cough that occurs over months or years and daily production of large amounts of phlegm and sometimes, blood in the sputum.
 Severe bleeding can occur.
 Bronchiectasis can affect just one section of one of your lungs or many sections of both lungs.In cases where bronchiectasis occurs in a single section of the lung, Chest surgeons can remove the damaged areas with surgery with excellent results.
 Ask your treating doctor to refer you for a surgical opinion

 The most common organ affected by aspergilloma is the lung.
-Aspergilloma mainly affects people with previous underlying cavitary lung disease such as tuberculosis, sarcoidosis, bronchiectasis, cystic fibrosis and people who have a weak immune system (systemic immunodeficiency).
+Aspergilloma mainly affects people with previous underlying lung disease such as tuberculosis, sarcoidosis, bronchiectasis, cystic fibrosis and people who have a weak immune system (systemic immunodeficiency).

 In cases complicated by severe hemoptysis or other associated conditions such as pleural infection or rupture into chest cavity called pneumothorax, surgery may be required to remove the aspergilloma and the surrounding lung tissue to stop the bleeding.

-This tissue receives its arterial blood supply from the systemic circulation which can be easily detected by a CT or MR angiogram.
+This tissue receives its arterial blood supply from the systemic circulation, easily detected by a CT or MR angiogram.

 - Bleeding that can be fatal.